 Here are a few things you should ask the dog parent:

-- What is the dog's or cat's behaviour, what it likes and dislikes.
-Does it have a tendency to bite or get mood swings.
-Does it get anxious when left alone.
+- What is the dog's or cat's behavior, what it likes, and dislikes?
+Does it have a tendency to bite or get mood swings?
+Does it get anxious when left alone?

-- Does it have its own favourite bed or basket or toys.
+- Does it have its own favorite bed or basket or toys?
 If they do, it would be good for the pet parent to bring it along to reduce separation anxiety and give it some sense of familiarity in an otherwise foreign location.